youngkidwarrior/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getNSubmissionsForHash`

-Get the number of submissions miners made of a particular hash / nNodes / jrh combination.
+Get the number of submissions miners made of a particular hash / nLeaves / jrh combination.

 **Parameters**